odedstein/sgi-introduction-course/203_implicit_representations/203_implicit_representations.md

 ![](assets/cube-no-slice.png)

-Now, we click on "View > Slice Planes > Add plane" and, on the options that appear under "Add Plane", we click on "Inspect > cube".
+Now, we click on "View > Slice Planes > Add plane" and, on the options that appear under "Add Plane", we **click on "Inspect > cube"** (this last part's important!).
 We can now see the slice planes of the SDF of the sphere:

 ![](assets/cube-slice.png)